 What does leather have to do with the environment, you may ask.
 A lot, in fact.
 Leather tanning has been proven to pollute the atmosphere, and if you multiply that by the billions upon billions of square meters of leather that’s about to be tanned.
 The environmental consequences are global.

 Using leather is cruel.
 Animals are skinned alive and conscious.
 The leather-making industry also uses hazardous chemicals that poison ground water.
 There are better alternatives to leather that do not retain heat when exposed under the sun for prolonged periods, do not pose risks to the environment, and do not sacrifice sentient beings.
-A car executive of a European brand told me that some EU brands are shifting to faux leather because of the public clamor.
+A car executive of a European brand revealed that some EU brands were shifting to faux leather because of the public clamor.
 So, before you buy a new car, make sure no animals were harmed in its making.

 Apart from leather, tires also use animal products, believe it or not.
 Most tires use animal-derived stearic acid.
-I have read that Michelin uses plant-based stearic acid.
-Repeated calls to their Philippines offices, however, hasn’t yielded any official confirmation.

 But it hasn’t been all slash-and-burn in the automotive industry.
-Many entities and individuals are in the news for their efforts at minimizing their impact on the environment, which includes cutting down on carbon dioxide emissions, reforestation projects, the development of alternative-fueled vehicles and technology to make cars fuel-efficient—anything to somehow cut back on the staggering 2.4 million pounds of climate-change-causing CO2 released into the atmosphere per second by all the world’s internal combustion engines.
+Many entities and individuals are in the news for their efforts at minimizing their impact on the environment, which includes cutting down on carbon dioxide emissions, reforestation projects, the development of alternative-fueled vehicles and technology to make cars fuel-efficient—anything to somehow cut back on the staggering 2.4 million pounds of climate-change-causing CO2 released into the atmosphere per second by all the world’s internal combustion engines (ICEs).